danialgoodwin/anonsage.com/content/dev/2020-03-01-thought-experiment-one-file-apps.md

 ![Simple temperature converter app](2020-03-23-thought-experiment-one-file-apps--temperature-converter.png "Simple temperature converter app")

+Note: We don't need to explicitly define `celsius` because computers can easily do that algebra for us.

 <details>
   <summary>The HTML version of the above would take about 5 times as much code to accomplish the same thing.</summary>
   <pre>